I’ve struggled a long time over whether to write this piece. Ultimately, I’ve decided I’m never going to “get past it until I blast it.”

 When I first opened my Metro bus app after spending two days in the jail, here’s what I saw.

 I have never visited any of these places on the bus, or had been to any of them period in at least a year-plus prior.
 Some of them I never had been to in my life and have no idea where they are.
-One of these addresses is in the neighborhood of a well-known drug dealer to the gay community; some of the others had recently been visited by cops for drug busts, a quick review of news reports revealed.
+Some recently had been visited by cops for drug busts, a quick review of news reports revealed.

 What else went on in the jail?
 Well, one guard had another examine my penis, and she told me if I would agree to be part of her “Davenport prostitution ring” she would release me.
 She kept dangling the keys over the tiny window of the cell where I was kept, stripped naked, under a blaring light, nothing but concrete on which to lie – on no charges at all.